phaxio/phaxio-ruby/README.md

 ## TODO

-1. Rewrite README for v2 updates.
-2. Change params so that we don't have to deal with multiple hashes.
+1. Change params so that we don't have to deal with multiple hashes.
-3. Include paging params on collections when present.
+2. Include paging params on collections when present.
-4. Add documentation for existing code.
+3. Add documentation for existing code.
-5. Refactor.
+4. Refactor.